Reflex-Angle/Integrated-Power-Grid-Management-System/README.md

 3. **Frontend Setup:**
    - Integrate FXML and CSS files with the backend code.
+   - Ideally, use JavaFX Scenebuilder to run and edit the UI.
    - Run the application to verify the UI functionality.

 ## Database Schema